 This guide will walk a beginning researcher though the legal research process step-by-step.
-These materials are a review of and supplement to the 1L Legal Research & Writing course, but these resources will also assist upper level students engaged in any legal research project.
+These materials are created with the 1L Legal Research & Writing course in mind.
+However, these resources will also assist upper-level students engaged in any legal research project.

 Legal research must be comprehensive and precise.
 One contrary source that you miss may invalidate other sources you plan to rely on.
 Sticking to a strategy will save you time, ensure completeness, and improve your work product.